Mukul Wasnik

-Mukul Balkrishna Wasnik (born 27 September 1959) is an Indian Politician and a member of the Parliament.
+Mukul Balkrishna Wasnik (born 27 September 1959) is an Indian Politician and a Member of Parliament.
 He was the Minister for Social Justice and Empowerment in Government of India.
-He represented the Ramtek constituency of Maharashtra from 2009 to 2014.
+He represented the Ramtek Lok Sabha constituency of Maharashtra from 2009 to 2014.
 He is a member of the Indian National Congress (INC) political party.
 He is also a General Secretary of the All India Congress Committee.
 In 2022, Wasnik was elected member of the Rajya Sabha.

 Personal life

 Wasnik was born in a Buddhist family to Veteran Congress leader and three time MP, Balkrishna Ramchandra Wasnik.